-In Attendance Aidan O'Brien, Mary Haughey, Mary Jo Thompson, Edel Aughey, Robin Gray, Suneil Jain, Darren Mitchell, Teresa Majury, Pat Sheils, Alison Downey, Rae Browne, Patricia Thompson, Lin Shum, Rae Browne, Karen Parsons, Kate White, Teleconference Fiona Reddick, Kate O'Neill, Gareth McClean, Gerry Millar Apologies Elizabeth England, Moyra Mills, Kerry Chambers, Jackie Harney, Thamra Ayton, Harry Lockhart, Hugh O'Kane, Ali Thwaini, Karen Johnston, Wilma Boyd Carson, Davinia Lee
+In Attendance Aidan O'Brien, Mary Haughey, Mary Jo Thompson, Edel Aughey, Robin Gray, Suneil Jain, Darren Mitchell, Teresa Majury, Pat Sheils, Alison Downey, Rae Browne, Patricia Thompson, Lin Shum, Rae Browne, Karen Parsons, Kate White, Teleconference Fiona Reddick, Kate O'Neill, Gareth McClean, Gerry Millar Apologies Elizabeth England, Moyra Mills, Kerry Chambers, Jackie Harney, Thamra Ayton, Harry Lockhart, Hugh O'Kane, Ali Thwaini, Karen Jo Carson, Davinia Lee

-Item Responsibility / Date 1.
+Item Responsibility / Date Welcome, Introductions & Apologies Mr Aidan O'Brien welcomed everyone to the meeting and invited members to introduce themselves.
+Edel Aughey advised of her role as Macmillan Service Improvement Lead for Patient information and the Recovery Package.
+Alison Downey, SHO, was there to present the outcomes of cystectomy for bladder cancer 2012-2014.
+Minutes of Last Meeting Minutes of the last meeting were read and agreed.
+Matters Arising: AP1 Letter to DLA Advisory Board: Mr O'Brien advised that he has written a letter to the DLA Advisory Board highlighting the significance of fatigue for people with cancer and referenced the statistics from the information presented by Anna Gavin at the last network meeting.
+Mr O'Brien offered to meet with the DLA Advisory Board along with Dr Gerry Millar.
+To date, there has been no response.
 Welcome, Introductions & Apologies Mr Aidan O'Brien welcomed everyone to the meeting and invited members to introduce themselves.
 Edel Aughey advised of her role as Macmillan Service Improvement Lead for Patient information and the Recovery Package.
 Alison Downey, SHO, was there to present the outcomes of cystectomy for bladder cancer 2012-2014.
-2. Minutes of Last Meeting Minutes of the last meeting were read and agreed.
+Minutes of Last Meeting Minutes of the last meeting were read and agreed.
 Matters Arising: AP1 Letter to DLA Advisory Board: Mr O'Brien advised that he has written a letter to the DLA Advisory Board highlighting the significance of fatigue for people with cancer and referenced the statistics from the information presented by Anna Gavin at the last network meeting.
 Mr O'Brien offered to meet with the DLA Advisory Board along with Dr Gerry Millar.
-To date, there has been no response.